 You may now add additional USM researchers, such as co-PIs or research advisors.
 All students conducting research must add their researcher advisors.

 To add USM researchers, scroll to the top of the page and click the “+” button next to ‘Personnel – Review’.
 Here you will be able to search for them.
 Begin by typing the first three letters of the person’s LAST name, and you should see a dropdown list of options appear.
 Once you locate the correct individual, click the name and press select.
-Now you will see a new section appear on the page with the added individuals’ information.
+Now you will see a new section appear on the page with the added individual’s information.
 Here, you will need to indicate the role of this person… so, when you add your research advisor you will select ‘Research Advisor’ as their role.
 Your research advisor’s two active CITI certificates need to be included as well.
 These should be auto-populated when you enter in the name of your advisor.
 However, if not, you will need to upload their CITI certificates to section UA7 under the advisor’s name.
 Non-USM affiliated investigators

 The next tab is the non-USM affiliated investigators tab.
 If you are working with any non-USM researchers (ex: someone from another University), here is where you will provide specific information about them.
 If you will not be working with any non-USM investigators, you can disregard this tab.
 To add a non-USM investigator, click the ‘+’ button.
 You will need to type in the name and organization of each individual and indicate their role.
 Lastly, you will need to upload any training documentation associated with each researcher (CITI certificates or equivalent certification.
 Contact the IRB office is you have questions about equivalent certification).
 Research Procedures